Were you a victim of toxic dust exposure at the site of the former World Trade Center, Pentagon, or the plane crash site in Shanksville, Pennsylvania?

 Although you may not be able to regain your health and nothing can bring back a lost loved one, we hope that a VCF payout will help ease your burdens as much as possible.

-Our attorneys offer their services to you on a contingency basis.
+Our 9/11 VCF attorneys offer their services to you on a contingency basis.
 That means you don't pay a single penny upfront.
 We receive reimbursement for our legal services when your claim settles and we take a set percentage based on our legal contract with you.
-Contact us today to start your claim.